pkuqiwang/nifi_lab/README.md

 bin/kafka-topics.sh --zookeeper localhost:2181 --create --partitions 1 --replication-factor 1 --topic first-topic
 ```

-    NOTE: Based on how Kafka reports its metrics topics with a period ('.') or underscore ('_') may collide with metric names and should be avoided.
-If they cannot be avoided, then you should only use one of them.

   - Step 4:	Ensure the topic was created
 ```
 bin/kafka-topics.sh --list --zookeeper localhost:2181